-The series has been appearing in Dollars & Sense magazine since the November/December 2000 issue.
-I have had the indispensable assistance of former Dollars & Sense editor Alejandro Reuss in shaping this project, as well as help from numerous activists and books and websites etc., some of which are acknowledged in the texts accompanying the comics.
+The series appeared in Dollars & Sense magazine from 2000 to 2005.
+I had the indispensable assistance of D&S editor Alejandro Reuss in shaping this project, as well as help from numerous activists and books and websites etc., some of which are acknowledged in the texts accompanying the comics.

 The comics in the series are as follows: